 - MacOdrum Library guide to Uniform Legal Citation (McGill Guide)

-- Queen's University Library legal citations guide
+- Queen's University Library legal citations guide and practice tutorial

 - University of Toronto Bora Laskin Law Library guide to legal citations